Washington State Department of Fish and Wildlife

 - Handgun shooters must shoot a minimum qualifying score of 60 points for 10 shots off-hand at 25 yards, and 80 points for 10 shots from a rest at 50 yards, on a B3 target (20 shots total).

 - Archery shooters must shoot a minimum qualifying score of 60 points for 10 shots at 30 yards, and 70 points for 10 shots at 20 yards, and 80 points for 10 shots at 10 yards, on a B3 target (30 shots total).

-- Crossbow shooters must shoot a minimum qualifying score of 30 points for 5 shots at 40 yards, and 35 points for 5 shots at 30 yards, and 40 points for 5 shots at 20 yards, on a B3 target (15 shots total).
+- Crossbow shooters must shoot a minimum qualifying score of 35 points for 5 shots off-hand at 20 yards, and 40 points for 5 shots off a rest at 40 yards on a B3 target.